conselio/jeedom_mysensors/README.md

 asm volatile ("  jmp 0");
 }

+Load sketch with avrdude

+=== Todo on nodes ===

-Send libversion at presentation including gateway
+Send libversion at presentation including for gateway

 Have a way for each node to listen for reboot (of course sleeping node will not answering)

 Data type is not needed and sensor types must be more globals (ie. IR_SEND must become REMOTE, no type, no reference to a technology)

-Load sketch with avrdude

 Send sensor name in presentation payload